 - I get participants phone numbers and email addresses before the first class. - I communicate with couples via text messages to both (if possible) to share information about the class and answer any questions. - On the morning of each class, I send a reminder text along with the Zoom link for the class. - In addition, I ask couples to let me know if they are going to be participating from two different locations.
-If so, I plan to create a breakout room for them to have their couple conversations.
-I then send them an email that has a list of the couple conversation questions for that particular class as they can't see the questions on the screenshared slide when they are in a breakout room. - After each class, I send a follow up email with a reminder of any homework assignments and links to corresponding online lessons.
+If so, I plan to create a breakout room for them to have their couple conversations. - After each class, I send a follow up email with a reminder of any homework assignments and links to corresponding online lessons.